refuge-attic/refuge-sdk/README.md

 instructions.
 This package will install the Refuge SDK in /opt/refuge-sdk and ovveride your path to give you access to the tools and erlang.

+## Build the SDK

+The build of the SDK is fully automatized.
+To build an archive for your system run the following commands:

+    $ git clone git://github.com/refuge/refuge-sdk.git
+    $ cd refuge-sdk
+    $ ./build_sdk all

 ## License